Tuteria/Frontend-Assessment/GettingStarted.md

 - "/user/[user-id]" to get all notes created by a user

 - "/admin" is a protected route, to gain access, navigate to "/admin-login" and login with: email - 'admin@mail.com' | password - 'admintuteria'.
 This page displays a list of users and the number of notes they have created.

+### Additions and what was done differently from the previous solution

+- A script to populate the database with notes was added

+- Nextjs "api" route to fetch all notes

+- Anonymous Notes can now be created with no sign up required

+**a few notes**

+- I ensured no dependency was installed in the Nextjs application directory, a few packages were installed in the back-end because my application could not read the installed packages from the root directory.